jameswniu/integration/README.md

 # Scripts for Integration
 Insert and update records info with other tables accounting for exact duplicates with auto generated script.sql

-Get zip from usps API.py
+Use data warehouse to fill in missing ICD code descriptions and update records stored.py

-Generate CSV from database and convert Linux win line endings.py
+Get zip from USPS API.py

 Data transformation from database old employee 2 to new JSON format.py